Case Study: Bayesian Curve Fitting

 A Solution

 There are many ad hoc prescriptions for handling outliers.
 In the best of situations one has an explanation for the outliers and can model them accordingly.
 For example, we might know that some fraction w of the time our device malfunctions, resulting in much larger measurement errors than usual.
-This can be modeled in a Bayesian analysis by describing the data using a linear combination of two Gaussian probability density functions (PDFs).
-One is the usual PDF proportional to the product of exp(-(y-f(x))^2 / 2\sigma_y^2)) over all data points, where the fit function f(x) is c_0 + c_1 x.
+This can be modeled in a Bayesian analysis by describing the data using a linear combination of two Gaussian probability density functions (PDFs) for each data point.
+One is the usual PDF proportional to exp(-(y-f(x))^2 / 2\sigma_y^2)), where the fit function f(x) is c_0 + c_1 x.
 The second is the same but with the \sigma_y \to b \sigma_y for some b>1.
 The relative weights assigned to these two terms are 1-w and w, respectively.

 The following code does a Bayesian fit with this modified PDF: